 After collecting graptolites near Graptolite Summit, visitors will want to visit the spectacular fossil exposures of the Antelope Valley Limestone at Ordovician Canyon in the Toquima Range.
 Here, the Middle Ordovician Antelope Valley Limestone is roughly 950 feet thick, yielding prodigious numbers of fossilized shelly creatures.
 The productive limestone layers near the mouth of the canyon (referred to as the Mill Canyon Sequence by geologists; two miles from the mouth, geologists call the strata the June Canyon Sequence) consist principally of silty to finely crystalline limestones that weather into shades of dark gray, medium gray, grayish orange, grayish yellow, yellow gray, brownish orange and yellowish orange.
 The most fossiliferous exposures occur northeast of the mouth of Ordovician Canyon, but productive horizons can be discovered through the canyon corridor up to two to two and a half miles west of the mouth.

-In addition to brachiopods, gastropods and cystoid echinoderms, other specimens identified from the Antelope Valley Limestone include ostracodes, trilobites, conodonts (acetic acid must be used to dissolve out the phosphatic conodont elements), cephalopods, sponges, pelecypods and bryozoans.
-Most of the fossil groups appear to occur within distinct and separate zones within the Antelope Valley Limestone.
-Some of the protruding limestone ledges, for example, yield many ostracodes, while others bear plentiful trilobite fragments, brachiopods, sponges, gastropods, or cephalopods.
-Conodonts, on the other hand, may show up in the residues of limestones collected throughout the entire thickness of the formation, appearing as minute (only one to three millimeters in length, or less than an eighth of an inch) tooth-like specimens that originally served as a unique feeding apparatus of an early, primitive eel-like chordate.
+In addition to brachiopods, gastropods and cystoid echinoderms, other specimens identified from the Antelope Valley Limestone include ostracods, trilobites, conodonts (acetic acid must be used to dissolve out the phosphatic conodont elements), cephalopods, sponges, pelecypods and bryozoans.
+Many of the fossil groups tend to occur within their own individual rock layers, to the exclusion of other types of organisms.
+Not a few of the protruding limestone ledges for example yield profuse ostracods, while others bear plentiful trilobite remains, brachiopods, sponges, gastropods, or cephalopods.
+Conodonts, on the other hand, may show up in the residues of limestones collected throughout the entire thickness of the formation, appearing as minute (only one to three millimeters in length, or less than an eighth of an inch) tooth-like specimens--unrelated to modern jaws--that originally served as a unique feeding apparatus of an early, primitive lamprey eel-like animal.

-The Toquima Range localities offer collectors a superlative selection of well preserved Middle Ordovician fossil specimens some 475 million years old.
-Along with several specific localities in Utah, Ordovician Canyon may well be one of the most fossiliferous Ordovician sections in all the Great Basin.
+The Toquima Range localities offer collectors a superlative selection of well preserved Middle Ordovician fossil specimens some 470 million years old.
+Along with several correlative time-equivalent localities in Utah and eastern Nevada, Ordovician Canyon may well be one of the most fossiliferous Middle Ordovician sections in all the Great Basin.
 Add to that the profusion of fascinating graptolites near Graptolite Summit and you have an extensive fossil field that begs to be explored--preferably during mid Spring through early Fall when the weather conditions most reliably favor a comfortable experience.